Alice Aussi Masters Swimming Club

 Alice Fun Flyers

 Looking for a quiet flying field with no waiting time between flights?
-This is the club for you.
-Alice Fun Flyers is intended as a relaxed and fun club environment with a family focus and space enough to make your learning curve as steep as you like!
+If you enjoy remote control aircraft, Alice Fun Flyers is a relaxed and fun club for people of all ages.
+Airplanes, helicopters and drones are all welcome, catering for beginners to seasoned veterans.
+Alice Fun Flyers has a family focus and enough space to make your learning curve as steep as you like!

 Alice Springs Art Foundation Inc.

 Organisers of the ‘Alice Prize’, the art foundation brings national contemporary art to Alice Springs, making the region a vibrant centre of the thriving and diverse arts community.
 Run by volunteers, this group welcomes new people to join and contribute to Alice’s growing arts hub.

 More info: Visit their website, asafoundation [at] bigpond.com (email) or phone (08) 8953 0871.

 Meets on the fourth Monday of each month at 7pm at the Masonic Hall, Church St in Alice Springs.
 If you are new to Alice Springs you are most welcome to attend their meetings or join in one of their friendship groups.
 One rule - bring your sewing!